Savoy Hotel fire

-The Savoy Hotel on Darlinghurst Road in the Kings Cross area of Sydney, Australia burned down on 25 December 1975 with the loss of 15 lives.
+The Savoy Hotel on Darlinghurst Road, Kings Cross, Sydney, Australia was set alight by a serial arsonist on 25 December 1975 with the loss of 15 lives.
 It was the deadliest hotel fire in Australia at that time.

 The fire

-On 24 December 1975 the five story Savoy was packed with local workers and holiday makers.
-At about 5:00 a.m., Reginald John Little, a 25-year-old cook and a petty thief with aspirations of gaining notoriety in the news came back from an unhappy night out.
-He was a guest of the hotel and let himself in through the back door.
-He found a stack of newspapers inside the hotel, set them on fire near the rear door at about 5:30 a.m., and went up to his room.
-The fire quickly spread up through the two staircases, trapping 60 people upstairs and blocking off the two fire escapes.
+On 25 December 1975 the four story Savoy was packed with local workers and holiday makers.
+At 5:00 a.m., Reginald John Little, a 25-year-old cook and a petty thief stood at the rear entry door to the basement.
+He was angry.

-The first call to emergency services was at 5:38 a.m.
-Guests fled upstairs where they were forced to either jump multiple floors down or remain in the smoke filled rooms.
-One woman threw her baby from a five meter high window and then jumped out herself, to be caught by firefighters.
-Many people were trapped inside up to 30 minutes before firefighters could bring in a hydraulic platform to get them out.
+He had an arrangement with his Leichardt-based lover Warren to have dinner and stay the night.
+Warren had stood him up.

+As a guest of the hotel he had a key for the back door.
+Inside, to his right, was a stack of used newspapers.
+He lit them and went up to his room, number 33.
+The fire, starved of oxygen, smouldered for half an hour.
+The night watchman alerted by smoke opened the front door.
+This resulted in a backdraft with the fire racing to the ground and first floor.

+The only internal egress points, the front and rear stairs were impassable due to the heat and smoke.

-Out of the 60 guests in the hotel, 15 died and 25 were seriously injured.
-Many people were found badly burned in their rooms, some charred beyond recognition.
+Out of the 60 guests in the hotel, 15 died, including 5 on the 3rd floor.
+Many people were found badly burned in their rooms or corridors, some charred beyond recognition.

 Perpetrator

 Prior to the fire in 1975, Reginald Little had been convicted in other arson cases, including setting a shop on fire in New South Wales and setting a billiard table on fire at a club after he had been let go from a job.

+Little was charged with four counts of murder and a fifth count of maliciously setting fire to a dwelling house knowing the caretaker was in residence.
+On each of the four murder counts the judge sentenced him (separately) to life imprisonment and ‘penal servitude’ for 14 years from 14 February 1976.

-On 25 November 1976, Little was sentenced to four terms of life imprisonment for the murder of four people plus 14 years for maliciously setting fire to the hotel, his sentence was later re-determined with a non-parole period of twenty-eight years.
-Convicted for 5 more arson cases, Little was at the low-security St Heliers prison farm where he served as a captain of a New South Wales country bush fire brigade.
+Little was at the low-security St Heliers prison farm where he served as a captain of a New South Wales country bush fire brigade.
 When there were no fires he did fire reduction work such as burn-offs.
 The fire control officer in charge had heard rumours that he was an arsonist, but did nothing to confirm this.
 He was ordered back in full-time custody when Corrective Services Commissioner Ron Woodham was informed in 1993.

 He was released on parole from Silverwater jail on 12 May 2010, despite never having admitted to the crime.